-Mrs. Green will receive cash payments equal to the trading value of her Class B shares in each record account instead of receiving fractional shares (7/20 share and 3/4 share).
-Assuming a hypothetical trading value of Class B shares at \$30 per share, Mrs. Green would receive two checks totaling \$660 (7 x \$30 = \$210; 15 x \$30 = \$450; \$210 + \$450 = \$660).
+Mrs. Green will receive cash payments equal to the cash-out price of her Class B shares in each record account instead of receiving fractional shares (7/20 share and 3/4 share).
+Assuming a hypothetical cash-out price of Class B shares of \$30 per share, Mrs. Green would receive two checks totaling \$660 (7 x \$30 = \$210; 15 x \$30 = \$450; \$210 + \$450 = \$660).

 Note: If Mrs. Green wants to continue her investment in Raytheon, she can consolidate/transfer her two record accounts prior to the date of the Reverse/Forward Split.
 Alternatively, Mrs. Green could buy at least 13 more shares of Raytheon Class B stock for her first account and at least 5 or more shares for her second account.
 In either case, her holdings will not be cashed out in connection with the Reverse/Forward Split because she will hold at least 20 shares in record accounts.
-She would have to act far enough in advance so that the consolidation or the purchase is complete by the close of business on the date of the split.
+She would have to act far enough in advance so that the consolidation or the purchase is complete by the close of business on the day the Reverse/Forward Split is to be effected, expected to be May 14, 2001.